How long can CLP projects run for?

 Who can be a member of a CLP project team?

+We encourage diversity of backgrounds and expertise in teams.
 A project team can consist of people from a variety of fields, backgrounds, and locations of employment.
 Not all team members need to be biologists.
-For example, a team could consist of a university student who has experience working with the media, two staff members who are carrying out fieldwork at a local NGO, and a person who recently graduated with a Masters in education and wants to work in conservation education.
-We encourage diversity of expertise in teams to align with the activities the team is going to carry out.
+For example, a team could consist of a university student who has experience working with the media, someone who is carrying out fieldwork at a local NGO, someone from a local community and a person who wants to work in conservation education.
 Alternatively, a team could consist of three people who all work for the same local NGO but have different areas of expertise that contribute to the project.

 Can applicants be employed by CLP partner organisations?